ccbogel/QualCoder/README.md

 The qualcoder folder should be in the same directory as the install.sh script.

 This will install QualCoder in the /usr/share directory and create a launcher.

-Alternatively go to the qualcoder directory and run the qualcoder.py file in a terminal: `python3 qualcoder.py`
+Alternatively go to the qualcoder directory and run in a terminal: `python3 __main__.py`

 ### Windows: